MSUSAzureAccelerators/Workplace-Intelligence-Accelerator/README.md

 # Workplace Intelligence Accelerator

-Businesses are using the power of data to transform their organization's sytems and processes, but many overlook the impact of applying the same principles to its workforce.
+Businesses are using the power of data to transform their organization's systems and processes, but many overlook the impact of applying the same principles to its workforce.
 Inspired employees are 125% more productive than an employee who is merely satisfied.
 While almost three quarters (71%) of organizations see the need for workplace intelligence strategies as critical to their business success over the next year, only 8 percent feel equipped to act on that need.

 The Neudesic Workplace Intelligence Accelerator built on Microsoft Azure leverages machine learning and big data analytics to combine and transform data, allowing customers to easily identify factors that influence productivity and engagement.
-This accelerator unlocks insights and recommendations to aid customer software development and HR teams to maximize product feature velocity, increased product quality, monitor employee burnout risk, and increase employee productivity.
+This accelerator unlocks insights and recommendations to aid customer software development and HR teams to maximize product feature velocity, increase product quality, monitor employee burnout risk, and increase employee productivity.
 It can also help you uncover and leverage the key drivers of productivity and success for product development teams by helping to pinpoint the processes and tools that boost performance and worker wellbeing so they can deliver innovative high-quality products and services.

 Azure Synapse Analytics leverages AI and Power BI in a dashboard that provides visibility into work habit data from Microsoft 365 to help your team optimize efficiency, improve collaboration, and maintain health work/life balance.

 ### Challenges

-* Customer wants to create, manage, and track targeted change management plans to help reduce meeting load and increase focus time.
+* Reduce meeting load and increase focus time.
-* Customer wants to use research-based behavioral insights and workflow information to learn how the organization currently gets work done and how to maintain or change work patterns over time.
+* How to maintain or change work patterns over time to help organization get work done.
-* Customer wants to keep valued employees in business-critical rolls and keep internal leadership pipeline full.
+* Keep valued employees in business-critical roles and keep internal leadership pipeline full.
-* Customer wants to increase employee satisfaction and engagement without reducing productivity.
+* Increase employee satisfaction and engagement without reducing productivity.
-* Workplace practice are difficult to meause and understand what changes could enable productivity.
+* Workplace practices are difficult to measuse and understand what changes could enable productivity.
 * Sources of tech debt are challenging to identify.
-* Data-driven insights on accelerator performance are needed to determine which tool is best for a given task.
 * Institutional knowlege is lost when top performers leave their jobs.
 * Product quality and release velocity are impacted when teams work with incomplete and inaccurate metrics.